Access Info and Attractions on Approach

 This “Hashimotoya (橋本屋)” is a traditional Japanese restaurant with an attached inn.
 It has a long history, established in 1872, and noted for the Japanese cuisine with edible wild plants and grated yam.
 Enjoy taking in the traditional Japanese atmosphere in there.

-At last, the entrance of Muro-ji Temple is just ahead of “Hashimotoya”.
-I will introduce the attractive landscape of Muro-ji Temple in my next article.
+At last, the entrance of Murou-ji Temple is just ahead of “Hashimotoya”.
+I will introduce the attractive landscape of Murou-ji Temple in my next article.